What’s The Best 50cc Go-Kart For Kids? (4 Karts Compared)

 Although Margay made this build of kart for beginners, there are various features of this model that make it a force to be reckoned with in the hands of more experienced kids.

 You can expect fully hydraulic brakes as standard on these models, which provides amazing stopping power to be absolutely competitive in your racing.
-Between that and the 73 pound (33 kg) build (yes, that includes the engine and all!), and you’ll find that this rig is an absolute racing machine.
+Between that and the 73 pound (33 kg) build (yes, that includes the engine and all!), you’ll find that this rig is an absolute racing machine.

 If you have a Margay dealer local to you, they may even offer customization options, offering to measure and weigh your child to fine-tune the final build to their exact specifications.
-That is if you’re buying brand-new, of course!
+That is if you’re buying brand-new of course!

 Price, Speed, & Maintenance